2103 - Vacation

 Partial Service Retirement Act

-The Partial Service Retirement Act is a voluntary program where full time employees over the age of 62 can reduce their working hours and still remain active state employees.
+The Partial Service Retirement Act is a voluntary program where full-time employees over the age of 62 can reduce their working hours and still remain active state employees.
 This act allows employees to reduce their worktime on a monthly basis, from no less than 20 percent to no more than 60 percent and also receive a partial retirement allowance.
-This employee may also receive benefits, including vacation, which is credited on a pro rata basis on the first day of the monthly pay period, following a qualifying pay period.
+This employee may also receive benefits, including vacation, which is credited on a pro-rata basis on the first day of the monthly pay period, following a qualifying pay period.
 For example, a half time employee receives half of the hours of credit allowed per vacation group.

 Application